message/iata/NL.md

 Published 27.11.2021
-1. Until 4 December 2021, flights from Botswana, Eswatini, Lesotho, Namibia, Malawi, Mozambique, South Africa, Zambia and Zimbabwe are suspended.
+1. Flights from Botswana, Eswatini, Lesotho, Namibia, Malawi, Mozambique, South Africa, Zambia and Zimbabwe are suspended.
 2. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of the Netherlands;